 Together with the Devers Family Program in Dante Studies, the Center for Italian Studies maintains a partnership, established in 1994, with the Opera del vocabolario italiano (OVI) in Florence, Italy, a branch of the prestigious Accademia della Crusca, on the creation of a historical dictionary of the Italian language before 1375, the Tesoro della lingua italiana delle origini (TLIO).
 This project also involves the ARTFL project of the University of Chicago.
 Over the years, the Center has co-sponsored training and supervision of researchers, as well as the writing of more than a hundred dictionary entries.

-Scholars at Notre Dame are participating in a project coordinated by Prof. Simon Gilson (Oxford), with Dr. Federica Pich (Leeds) and Dr. Guyda Armstrong (Manchester), to create a census of manuscript and print copies of Italian-language exegesis on Petrarch's vernacular verse written between 1350 and 1650.
+The Petrarch Exegesis in Renaissance Italy was a collaborative project coordinated by Prof. Simon Gilson (Oxford), with Dr. Federica Pich (Leeds) and Dr. Guyda Armstrong (Manchester), to create a census of manuscript and print copies of Italian-language exegesis on Petrarch's vernacular verse written between 1350 and 1650.

 Re-reading Dante's Vita nova is a collaborative research project involving researchers from University College London, the University of Bristol, the University of Cambridge, the University of Leeds, the University of Notre Dame, the University of Oxford, the University of Reading, and the University of Warwick.
 It has featured a series of lectures and workshops that began in April 2017.
 Each event focuses on a different section of Dante's Vita nova, its contexts, and its implications.
 Workshops are livestreamed and discussions are facilitated via teleconference.

 To mark the 700th anniversary of Dante’s death, the Institut für Italianistik of the University of Basel and the Center for Italian Studies with the Devers Family Program in Dante Studies at the University of Notre Dame have organized a critical reading of the Inferno.
-The events will take place at the University of Basel in a series of five meetings, each of two and a half days, that are scheduled for the Spring and Autumn between March 2019 and March 2021.
+The events took place at the University of Basel in a series of five meetings, each of two and a half days, between March 2019 and March 2021.